Boston hackathons search for optimal school start times, bus routes

 A pair of hackathons coordinated by Boston Public Schools is asking innovators to find the optimal routes for riders.

-On a StateScoop virtual roundtable, two cybersecurity experts from the private and public sector weigh in on how state and local governments are facing down the threat of ransomware.
+At a StateScoop virtual roundtable, smart cities and cybersecurity experts from the private and public sector weigh in on how state and local governments are securing smart cities.

 - Subscribe for news updates from StateScoop today -